Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/02_Phase-2-Core-Prompt-Engineering-Skills/README.md

 As AI language models become more sophisticated, the quality of prompts used to interact with them becomes increasingly important.
 Optimized prompts can lead to more accurate, relevant, and useful responses, enhancing the overall performance of AI applications.

-This section gives you practical techniques to systematically improve your prompts.
+This section provides practical techniques to systematically improve your prompts.

 ---